LaudateCorpus1/pixel_6_php_project/README.md

 There are three files in project
 1)Login.php where user can login after sucessfull login user goes animals.php where all animal information are stored in table
-2)submission.php where admin can animal information through animal information form 3)animals.php where all information releted to animals displayed in table format and you can filter animal data by category and their life expentancy.
+2)submission.php where admin can add animal information through animal information form 3)animals.php where all information releted to animals displayed in table format and you can filter animal data by category and their life expentancy.
 4)image is folder where all uploaded images of animals are stored 5)connection.php is connection of project files with database animals.